 The hop on hop off bus collects from here as one of its stops for you to continue your journey.
 A popular pastime to participate in on Waiheke is visiting the vineyards and of course wine tasting!
 Probably not the most obvious choice with a baby but there’s still a range of options that are baby friendly to explore.

 A favourite is Wild on Waiheke which offers more than just wine with craft beers on offer too.
-You can even do archery in the vines if you’re after something a bit different.
+You can even do archery in the vines if you’re after something a bit different and have older kids (or big kids!) with you.
 They also offer some great lunch options with the pizzas highly recommended.

 This is a good stop as two other vineyards are in close proximity – Stonyridge and Te Motu and a short stroll away is the newest addition to the island – Tantalus.
 This also has a separate stop if it’s a rainy day and you don’t feel like walking.